Courses may include

 RFAC 1012 - Basic Electricity II

+In order to function effectively in the refrigeration and air conditioning industry, the technician must be able to recognize the functions and limitations of the various electrical devices.
+This course will enable the learner to troubleshoot electrical elements of refrigeration and air conditioning systems.
 This course will give learners a solid understanding of electrical principles and devices used in the industry.
 Learners will have the opportunity to test and troubleshoot electrical components.

 RFAC 1015 - Refrigeration Concepts